m1kemu/m1kemu.github.io/_posts/2020-05-07-python-av-evasion.md

 ## Purpose

-In this post, I'm going to review a few Python 3 shellcode injection techniques that are pretty well known, and tie in some other neat tricks to get around AV to execute shellcode.
+In this post, I'm going to review a few Python 3 shellcode injection techniques that are pretty well known, and tie in some other neat tricks to get around AV/EDR tools to execute shellcode.
 I'm hoping to give Red Teamers/Pentesters a new set of ideas for shellcode execution/AV evasion, and to give Defenders something to test in their own environment.

 Before getting started, I should mention a few things:
 - These techniques are not novel.
 I'll include the references I used, but there are many examples of Python shellcode execution.
 - The generated binaries are BIG.
 There are practical uses, but I wouldn't consider dropping a 10MB exe to a host 'stealthy' in most cases.
 But hey, a shell is a shell!
-- This technique WILL bypass some of the big name AV vendors.
-I recommend that Defenders run a variant of this in their environment to test their AV.
+- This technique WILL bypass some of the big name AV/EDR.
+I recommend that Defenders run a variant of this in their environment to test their AV/EDR.
 - **As with all of my code/documentation/articles, this is not to be used maliciously.
 Use this information for good, and follow all laws of your Nation/State/County/City/Home.**

 ## Getting Started